banner svg (1)

 • Crib: The crib should be empty and free of pillows, blankets, stuffed animals, toys, wipes, and diapers.

 You and your staff should familiarize yourselves with these preventive measures.
-To ensure these procedures are followed, place posters around the childcare center as a reminder of what steps to follow.
+To ensure these procedures are followed, place posters around the childcare facility as a reminder of what steps to follow.
 Also include this information in new hire training and employee handbooks, and conduct annual health and safety training to keep everyone up-to-date on safe sleep policies.

 As a childcare provider, be sure to: